 Born and raised in Toronto, Dinah graduated with distinction from the University of Toronto with an Honours Bachelor of Science.
 After this and prior to law school, she worked for several years at the Toronto Transit Commission in a variety of roles including as Program Manager overseeing several transformative capital projects.

-In her spare time Dinah enjoys exploring all Vancouver has to offer but especially enjoys reading seaside in the summer, learning how to ski in the winter, and walks through Pacific Spirit Park all year round.
+In her spare time Dinah enjoys exploring all Vancouver has to offer but especially enjoys reading seaside in the summer, learning how to ski in the winter, and walks through Stanley Park all year round.